nesi/nesi-webportal-test/nesi_hpc_calculator/README.md

 Configure tests
 ---------------
-Edit features/terrain.py to
+Edit features/terrain.py to configure
-* Configure the URL to the HPC calculator in the variable world.hpc_calc_url (default: https://web.dev.nesi.org.nz/hpc-calc)
+* URL of the HPC calculator (default: https://web.dev.nesi.org.nz/hpc-calc)
+* BROWSER: Browser to be used (default: webdriver.Firefox())
+* HEADLESS: If set to true the Browser is run in headless mode (default: False).
+TODO: describe dependencies
-* Configure the browser in the variable world.browser (default: Firefox)
+* DELAY: For things to run slower in the browser (default: 0)

 Run tests
 ---------